maybites/TextureSharing/README.md

 ![Panel](./documentation/receivePanel.png)

-* create a new image and name it accordingly (in the above case 'Syphon')
+* create a new image and name it accordingly (in the above case 'Spout')
 * press update to get all available shared textures.
 * select a sender/server
 * press 'create'